microsoft/VSProjectSystem/doc/overview/dataflow.md

 }
 ```

 And in fact, a versioned value can have _more than one version!_ This makes sense when you consider that a given node in the graph can have more than one source block feeding in to it.
-Each of those source blocks provides its own versioned value, and as messages are joined, the sets of versions are merged.
+Each of those source blocks provides its own versioned value, and as messages are joined the sets of versions are merged.

 ```mermaid
 flowchart LR